Milan Mrkusich: Developing abstraction

 In the 1970s, with fellow pioneer of New Zealand abstraction, Gordon Walters, Mrkusich exhibited at the Petar/James Gallery, run from 1972-76 by outspoken art dealer brothers Petar and James Vuletic.
 Like American critic Clement Greenberg, Vuletic had strong views on modernism and championed a group of like-minded artists, he had purchased works by Mrkusich and Walters in 1968.
 Other artists in the Vuletic circle include Stephen Bambury, Richard Killeen, and Ian Scott.

 Career

 The Auckland Art Gallery gave him a survey exhibition in 1972, and another in 1985.
 A further retrospective was held at the Gus Fisher Gallery in 2009, touring to City Gallery Wellington in 2010.

-His work is held in most significant public collections in New Zealand including Museum of New Zealand Te Papa Tongarewa, Auckland Art Gallery, Christchurch Art Gallery, Govett-Brewster Art Gallery, Dunedin Public Art Gallery and The University of Auckland.
+His work is held in most significant public collections in New Zealand including Museum of New Zealand Te Papa Tongarewa, Auckland Art Gallery, Christchurch Art Gallery, Govett-Brewster Art Gallery, Sarjeant Gallery, Dunedin Public Art Gallery and The University of Auckland.